 “Life begins at the end of your comfort zone.”

 I also have the usual complement of certificates, a university degree (Psychology BSc Hons), post-grad training (parapsychological research and advanced practice mental health interventions) and so on, but these are no-where near as interesting (nor useful) as my positive risk-taking experiences have been.

-I have a number of unusual certificates too, of course.
+I have a number of rather unusual certificates too, of course such as Sekhem Master.